 Guided Tours – Augmented Reality & Virtual Reality

 Tourism will benefit from the ability of tour providers to add augmented reality & virtual reality to their offering.
-Specifically, augmented reality & virtual reality will be used in presentations of historical museums, monuments, buildings, and battlefields.
+Specifically, augmented reality & virtual reality use cases include presentations of historical museums, monuments, buildings, and battlefields.

 Additionally, the head-mounted display (HMD) used for augmented reality & virtual reality experience needs to be in an easy-to-wear form factor.
 As opposed to the traditional virtual reality goggles, which are bulky.
 With Mobile Edge Computing (MEC) and a 5G network, a lot of the power, storage and compute capabilities of the head-mounted display can be offloaded to the edge of the network.
 In turn, this allows for smaller head-mounted display form factors in the future.

 In the education space, Verizon partnered with a company called Bookful.
 Specifically, Bookful has a virtual library with hundreds of educational children’s books and games, in 3D and augmented reality form.
 Indeed, augmented reality encourages children to learn through more interactive means.
 Specifically, Bookful’s interactive 3D and augmented reality animations transform reading by bringing the plot and characters to life.
 In turn, this allows readers to gain a better understanding of the book’s content.

 Bookful owns the largest augmented reality library of children’s stories.
 Particularly in light of the COVID-19 pandemic, Bookful has become a powerful resource for teachers and families working from home.
 Indeed, Bookful is helping these teachers and families to educate children on a remote basis.